kkbonsu/money-flow/MONEY_FLOW_STRATEGIC_INTEGRATIONS_PLAN.md

-# Money Flow - Strategic Integrations & Enhancements Plan
+# Money Flow - Ghana-First Strategic Integrations & Enhancements Plan

 ## Document Overview

-This document outlines a comprehensive strategic plan for enhancing Money Flow with cutting-edge integrations and features to establish it as Ghana's premier multi-tenant financial management platform.
-The plan encompasses KYC/KYB/AML compliance, AI-powered insights, advanced payment systems, regulatory compliance, and competitive leaderboards.
+This document outlines a comprehensive strategic plan for enhancing Money Flow with cutting-edge integrations and features to establish it as Ghana's premier multi-tenant financial management platform in Year 1, followed by strategic expansion across Africa in Year 2+.
+The plan encompasses KYC/KYB/AML compliance, AI-powered insights, advanced payment systems, regulatory compliance, tenant financing, and competitive leaderboards.
+All financial projections are presented in Ghanaian Cedis (GHS) with US Dollar equivalents in parentheses.

 **Document Version**: 1.0
 **Creation Date**: January 2025